FloydZ/ws-tcp-proxy/README.md

   * very small overhead per connection (need to measure)
   * handshake performed using joyent http-parser which is very low overhead and fast
-  * only supports http://tools.ietf.org/html/rfc6455. is not backwards compatible
+  * only supports http://tools.ietf.org/html/rfc6455.
+It Is not backwards compatible
   * proxies websocket to a remote host/port
   * does not do any utf8 decoding for text frames. chunks of frame payloads